58bits/partial-date/README.markdown

 PartialDate::Date uses a 30 bit register as the backing store for date instances, and bit fiddling to get or set year, month and day values.
 As such it will perform well in a loop or collection of date objects.

-Use `date.value` to get or set an Integer value that can be used to rehydrate a date object, or save the date value to a persistance store in a readable Integer form e.g. 20121201 for 2012 December 01.
+Use `date.value` to get or set an Integer value that can be used to rehydrate a date object, or save the date value to a persistence store in a readable Integer form e.g. 20121201 for 2012 December 01.

 PartialDate::Date#to\_s has the following built-in formats: